ilyakaznacheev/secret/README.md

 docker-compose up
 ```

 Same as above, Grafana will start on `localhost:3000`.
-There is a preconfigured dashpoard for the app, but you can build your own.
+There is a preconfigured dashboard for the app, but you can build your own.

 ## API documentation